benjie/.dev/pages/graphql/errors.md

 - https://github.com/benjie/world-domination-plan - this repository may or may
   not exist, and you'll never know unless I reveal it

-Thus:
+Mapping this same principle to GraphQL:

-**Requests to data you are not permitted to access should be equivalent to the data not existing - the data _does not exist in the set of things you're allowed to see_.** (If you request a single item you're not allowed to see, GraphQL should return `null`.
+**Requests to data you are not permitted to access should be equivalent to the data not existing** - the data _does not exist in the set of things you're allowed to see_.
+(If you request a single item you're not allowed to see, GraphQL should return `null`.
 If you're requesting a list of things and some of them you're not allowed to see, the list should _skip over_ those items.
 If you're not allowed to see any of them, you get an empty list.)

 ### No side effects in queries